sodiqadewole/sodiqadewole.github.io/_posts/2023-06-09-Causal-Inference.md

 title: "Causal Inference"
 date: 2023-06-09
 ---
-Causal inference from observational data is a challenging problem in the machine learning domain.
+Causal inference from observational data is a challenging problem in many scientific domain including machine learning domain.
+Causal inference is a statistical tool allowing machine learning algorithms reason about cause and effect